Here’s a little bit of encouragement for you to start your day: “God is working it out!”

 Let’s face it.
 She, according to those in the land, was really a nobody.
 She was a woman of sorrow having lost her husband, her support, and now she has walked away from her homeland to follow Naomi.
 Living in a strange place as a foreigner to all around she tried to acclimate to her new surroundings and help Naomi the best she could.

-The whole time – through all her sadness, doubt, discouragements, and feelings of hopelessness, God was there working it out.
+The whole time – through all her sadness, doubt, discouragements, and feelings of hopelessness, God was there working it out in the midst!

 We may not see it immediately, but like Ruth, during the time of harvest our Boaz (which stands for our blessing – not necessarily the man himself) will appear and we will reap the promises of God.
 We just have to hold out for the harvest, and keep being faithful, keep working, and keep gleaning the fields until our time of blessings comes to pass.